tpbnick/docs/docs/py-working-with-lists.md

 # Working with Lists

 ## Looping Through an Entire List
 You'll often want to run through all entries in a list, performing the same task with each item.
 For example, in a game you might want to move every element on the screen by the same amount, or in a list of numbers you might want to perform the same statistical operation on every element.
 Or perhaps, you'll want to display each headline from a list of articles on a website.
-When you want to do the sam eaction with every item in a list, you can use Python's `for` loop.
+When you want to do the sam eaction with every item in a list, you can use Python's `#!py for` loop.

 Let's say we have a list of magician's names, and we want to print out each name in the list.
 We could do this by retrieving each name from the list individually, but this approach could cause several problems.
 For one, it would be repetitive to do this with a long list of names.
 Also, we'd have to change our code each time the list's length changed.
-A `for` loop avoids both of these issues by letting Python manage these issues internally.
+A `#!py for` loop avoids both of these issues by letting Python manage these issues internally.

-Let's use a `for` loop to print out each name in a list of magicians:
+Let's use a `#!py for` loop to print out each name in a list of magicians:

 ```py linenums="1"
 magicians = ['alice', 'david', 'carolina']
 for magician in magicians:
 	print(magician)
 ```
 We begin by defining the list (`magicians`).
-Next, we define a `for` loop.
+Next, we define a `#!py for` loop.
 This line tells Python to pull a name from the list `magicians`, and associate it with the variable `magician`.
 Finally, we tell Python to print the name that's been assigned to `magician`.
 Python then repeats these steps for each name in the list.

 Pseudocode for this may look like:
 ```